Dr. Suzie Currie

 Office of the Vice-Principal, Research & Innovation (UBCO)

-Dr. Suzie Currie is the Vice Principal and Associate Vice-President, Research and Innovation at UBC Okanagan.
-In her role, she leads the strategic direction of UBC Okanagan’s research enterprise and provides oversight to advance research, scholarly activity and innovation.
-An integral member of both the senior leadership team for the Okanagan campus and the senior team in UBC’s Vice-President Research and Innovation office in Vancouver, she plays a critical leadership role in advancing the goals set out in UBCO’s long-term vision, Outlook 2040.
+Dr. Suzie Currie is the Vice-Principal and Associate Vice-President, Research and Innovation and a Professor of Biology.
+In her leadership role, she leads the strategic direction of UBC Okanagan’s research enterprise and provides oversight to advance research, scholarly activity and innovation.
+An integral member of both the senior leadership team for the Okanagan campus and the senior team in UBC’s Vice-President Research office in Vancouver, she plays a critical leadership role in advancing and realizing the discovery, partnership, and innovation goals set out in UBC’s Strategic Plan.

 Dr. Currie holds an MSc and PhD in Biology from Queen’s University and completed NSERC and Leverhulme-funded Postdoctoral Fellowships at the University of Cambridge, where she also served as the Charles and Katherine Darwin Research Fellow at Darwin College.